gab992/Content-Based-Live-Music-Recommender/README.md

 To use the already trained models, the recommender can be used by running 'get_location_data.ipynb' for whatever cities the user wants and then running 'Recommender.ipynb'.

 **Method 2: re-training models and running recommender**
 The models can be retrained by running 'get_train_data.ipynb' and then running 'PCA_and_clustering.ipynb'.
 Then the recommender can be run by following the Method 1 instructions.

+A writeup for this project can be found here: https://medium.com/@gab99/a-content-based-live-music-recommender-e8d8d6054b9

 # Data
 Unfortunately, due to API use conditions I cannot post the data for this project.